osqp/osqp/docs/get_started/linear_system_solvers.rst

-SuiteSparse LDL
+QDLDL
 ---------------
-OSQP comes with `SuiteSparse LDL <http://faculty.cse.tamu.edu/davis/suitesparse.html>`_ internally installed.
+OSQP comes with `QDLDL <https://github.com/oxfordcontrol/qdldl>`_ internally installed.
 It does not require any external shared library.
-SuiteSparse LDL is a sparse direct solver that works well for most small to medium sized problems.
+QDLDL is a sparse direct solver that works well for most small to medium sized problems.
 However, its becomes not really efficient for large scale problems since it is not multi-threaded.